 Custom travel to Bulgaria

-Bulgaria is one of Europe's oldest and least-known countries — a crossroads where ancient Thrace, Rome, Byzantium, the Bulgarian Empire, Ottoman Islam and Slavic Orthodoxy meet.
-Founded in 681, shaped by two empires (681-1018, 1185-1396) and five Ottoman centuries before the 1878 liberation, it is now a member of the EU, NATO and Schengen, with euro adoption planned for 2026.
-It is here that the Cyrillic alphabet was born in the 9th century, at the Preslav Literary School — 250 million speakers today.
-Ten tangible UNESCO sites mark the country: the Boyana Church near Sofia (1979, 240 frescoes from 1259 considered the origin of the European Renaissance, 200 years before Giotto), the Rila Monastery (1983, founded in the 10th century by Saint John of Rila, the Balkans' largest, decorated by Zahari Zograf), Plovdiv (2019), Europe's oldest continuously inhabited city — 8,000 years, older than Rome or Athens —, the Madara Rider, the Thracian tombs of Kazanlăk and Sveštari, the Pirin park, the Srebarna reserve and Nessebar.
-Sofia, the capital at the foot of Vitosha (2,290 m) that Constantine the Great called « my Rome », houses the Alexander Nevsky Cathedral (1912, the Balkans' largest) and a unique « Tolerance Triangle »: Orthodox cathedral, Banya Bashi Mosque (1576) and Synagogue (1909) coexist within 200 m.
-The Rose Valley supplies 70% of the world's rose oil (Chanel N°5, Dior, Guerlain): the Damascena blooms only 30 days, and 3,500 kg of petals yield 1 kg of oil — more expensive than gold.
-Veliko Tarnovo, capital of the Second Empire, lines up its tiered old town and the Tsarevets fortress.
-Complete with 354 km of Black Sea coast, the Rhodopes mythical of Orpheus, and Bansko, Olympic resort below Pirin.
-Healthy cuisine (Bulgaria hosts 25% of Europe's centenarians, per a 2018 Stanford study): shopska salata, banitsa, tarator, kebapche, and the famous Bulgarian yogurt (discovered in 1905).
-Mavrud and Melnik wines, rakia.
-Still off the mass-tourism map, Bulgaria offers exceptional value and pairs ideally with Romania, Greece and Turkey for a 12-to-18-day Balkan loop.
+Bulgaria is one of Europe's oldest and least-known countries — a crossroads of ancient Thrace, Rome, Byzantium, the Bulgarian Empire, Ottoman Islam and Slavic Orthodoxy.
+Founded in 681 and freed from Ottoman rule in 1878, it is now an EU, NATO and Schengen member, and will adopt the euro in 2026.
+It is here that the Cyrillic alphabet was born in the 9th century.
+Ten tangible UNESCO sites: Boyana Church (1979, 1259 frescoes considered the origin of the European Renaissance, 200 years before Giotto), Rila Monastery (1983, 10th c., the Balkans' largest), Plovdiv (2019), Europe's oldest continuously inhabited city (8,000 years), the Thracian tombs of Kazanlăk and Sveštari, Pirin Park, the Srebarna reserve and Nessebar.
+Sofia, at the foot of Vitosha (2,290 m), houses the Alexander Nevsky Cathedral (1912, the Balkans' largest) and a unique « Tolerance Triangle ».
+The Rose Valley supplies 70% of the world's rose oil (Chanel N°5, Dior): the Damascena blooms only 30 days, and 3,500 kg of petals yield 1 kg of oil.
+Complete with the Black Sea (354 km of coast), the Rhodopes of Orpheus and Bansko (Olympic resort).
+Healthy cuisine, Mavrud and Melnik wines: exceptional value, still largely off the mass-tourism map.

 Highlights